keyvank/tsp/src/4-think.md

 **Embedding**

 An embedding layer is basically a array which you can access its elements.
-It's often used for converting words/tokens into $k$-dimensional vector of numbers.
+It's often used for converting words/tokens into \\(k\\)-dimensional vector of numbers.
 An embedding layer is always put as the first layer in a network, since its inputs are integer indices to elements of a table.

 * Propagation: `Y=T[X]`
 * Backpropagation: `dT[X]/dX += delta`

 **MatMul**

-Let's say we have $n$ neurons in a layer, each accepting the outputs of the $m$ neurons in the previous layer.
+Let's say we have \\(n\\) neurons in a layer, each accepting the outputs of the \\(m\\) neurons in the previous layer.
 The neurons in the next layer are each calculating a weighed sum of all the neurons in the previous layer.
 Looking closely, you can see that the operation is not very different with a simple matrix multiplication!

 Matrix multiplication is the most primitive layer used in neural networks.
 You use a matrix-multiplication layer when you have a layer of neurons where each neuron's input is the weighed sum of all outputs of previous neurons.